bdk_wallet

 where F: FnMut(&WalletTx<'_>, &WalletTx<'_>) -> Ordering,

-Array of transactions in the wallet sorted with a comparator function.
+Array of relevant and canonical transactions in the wallet sorted with a comparator function.

 §Example